 “Five bloody hours,” Douglas muttered, munching away on cold sausages that kept attracting the unwanted attention of every dog that trotted past.

-“But I’ve only taken 80 photos or so,” I protested.
+“But I’ve only taken 80 photos or so on our way here,” I protested.

 “Did you honestly feel the need to stop for a conversation with that sheep?”
 Douglas said, gasping for air.